eduvpn/documentation/API.md

 #### TCP Only

 The `tcp_only` parameter is ONLY used by the OpenVPN protocol.
-In essence, when set to `true`, only TCP "remotes" are returned as part of the OpenVPN configuration file.
+In essence, when set to `on`, only TCP "remotes" are returned as part of the OpenVPN configuration file.
 The default is `off`, which means all (both UDP and TCP) remotes are returned.